nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 *How do annual members and casual rides use Cylistic bikes differently?*

-I will be using this space on GitHub to jot journal my exploration of this question.
+I will be using this space on GitHub to journal my exploration of this question.

-As explained in the introduction above, I will focus on using **Microsoft Excel** in this case study.
+As explained in the introduction above, I will focus on using **Microsoft Excel** in this case study, however as will be evident later, I was only able to use it for data cleaning, and then used **R** for data analysis.
+I also use **Tableau** for some data visualisations.

 * **The stakeholders and important players in this project**